SirWaffle/cpp-near-dedupe/README.md

 this project was thrown together in a few days and fueled by large amounts of coffee, so things are getting cleaned / fixed / improved, and there are likely bugs and other oddities in the code

 # todo
-- LSH bands to reduce total number up comparisons
+- more configurable and more types of LSH hash algorithms
 - replace queues with arrays/vectors/ring buffers where possible ( CPU perf, less memory fragmentation )
 - better ways to track down thread communication slow downs and thread contention issues
 - better readme